heyx3/Bplus.jl/docs/GUI.md

 ## Text Editor

-Text editing through a C library is tricky, due to the use of C-style strings, the need to integrate clipboard, and also the need to dynamically resize the string as the user writes larger and larger text.`BplusApp.GUI.GuiText` handles all of this for you.
+Text editing through a C library is tricky, due to the use of C-style strings, the need to integrate clipboard, and also the need to dynamically resize the string as the user writes larger and larger text. `BplusApp.GUI.GuiText` handles all of this for you.

-* Create an instance with the initial string value, and optionally configuring some of its fields.
+* Create an instance with the initial string value, and optionally configure some of its fields.
-  * For example, `GuiText("ab\ncdef\ngh", is_multiline=true)`
+  * For example `GuiText("ab\ncdef\ngh", is_multiline=true)`
-* Display the text widget with `gui_text!(my_text)`.
+* Display the text widget with `any_changes::Bool = gui_text!(my_text)`.
 * Get the current value with `string(my_text)`.
 * Change the text value with `update!(my_text, new_string)`.